 Where to stay in Manhattan

-I recommend you stay in Manhattan, searching and booking in advance, you can find exciting hotels and apartments, well located and at a good price.
+I recommend you stay in Manhattan, searching and booking in advance, you can find exciting hotels and apartments, well located and at a fair price.

-The best thing we did on the second trip to the city: rent an apartment for all four of us.
+We did the best thing on the second trip to the city: rent an apartment for all four of us.